dgraph-io/dgraph/wiki/content/deploy/index.md

 {{% notice "note" %}}An export file would be created on only the server which is the leader for a group and not on followers.{{% /notice %}}

-This triggers a export of all the groups spread across the entire cluster.
-Each server which is a leader for a group writes output in gzipped rdf to the export directory specified on startup by `--export`.
-If any of the groups fail, the entire export process is considered failed, and an error is returned.
+This triggers an export of all the groups spread across the entire cluster.
+Each Alpha leader for a group writes output as a gzipped RDF file to the export directory specified on startup by `--export`.
+If any of the groups fail, the entire export process is considered failed and an error is returned.

-{{% notice "note" %}}It is up to the user to retrieve the right export files from the servers in the cluster.
-Dgraph does not copy files  to the server that initiated the export.{{% /notice %}}
+{{% notice "note" %}}It is up to the user to retrieve the right export files from the Alphas in the cluster.
+Dgraph does not copy files to the Alpha that initiated the export.{{% /notice %}}

 ### Shutdown Database